Neznany/fluxgym_bucket/README.md

 will create buckets to fit the pixel area of 768x1024 so if you have 768 x 1024 images they will be directly used in the bucket, same if you have 1024 x 768, they will be in 1024 bucket as the area is same.
 This is a good option if your images are largely non-square.
 Setting resolution to the size of your images will ensure they will be used without cropping and resizing.
-For example if most or all of your images are 768 x 1024 use this option.
+For example if most or all of your images are 768 x 1024 use this option and your LORA will correctly use the aspect ratio without cutting heads and feet

 # Important
  Aspect-ratio-aware resizing and bucketing: